Editor’s Verdict

 English

-Traders get 24/7 e-mail support, and the trading platform includes a live chat function, but service hours are unavailable.
-I recommend traders read the FAQ section, which answers most questions, and the order ticket lists all necessary information.
+Traders get 24/7 e-mail support, and the trading platform includes a live chat function.
+I recommend traders read the FAQ section, which answers most questions, and reduces the need for interpersonal assistance.

-The Plus500 Futures trading environment is simplistic, and I doubt traders will require additional support.
+The Plus500 Futures trading environment is highly intuitive, and I doubt traders will require additional support.

 Bonuses and Promotions